Kenya Certificate of Secondary Education

-In 1989, the KCSE included 10 subjects, but was reviewed and changed to 7 subjects.
+In 1989, the KCSE included 10 subjects, but was later reviewed in 1992 and changed to 7 subjects under the presidency of Daniel arap Moi.

 For grading, candidates must take all the three compulsory subjects, at least two sciences, one humanity and at least one practical or technical subject (see table above).

-The KCSE examinations are taken under very strict supervision from invigilators to avoid cheating and run for a period of about one month.
+The KCSE examinations are taken under very strict supervision by the invigilators to avoid cheating and run for a period of about one month.
 Cheating in these examinations attracts severe penalties from the Kenya National Examination Council, and students caught cheating get their grades cancelled.

 The exams usually start in early November and end in late November.
-From December, the exam is graded and the results are released in late December the same year.
+During December, the exam is graded and the results are released in late December the same year.
+However, the dates and even months for the examination may change depending on various factors such as teachers' strikes and natural calamities such as Covid-19 which led to reshuffling of the academic calendar in all learning institutions in the country.

-Examination results are announced to the public by the Minister for Education, and the top hundred students and schools are released to the media the day of the results announcement, online portals for checking results would be ready.
+Examination results are announced to the public by the Cabinet Secretary for Education, and the top hundred students and schools are released to the media the day of the results announcement, online portals for checking results is also made available at that moment.
 School rankings are divided into the top 100 private schools, public schools and provincial schools.

 The grading of the examination is as follows:

-In Kenya, this examination is the entrance to public and private universities and the pass mark is grade C+.
+In Kenya, this examination is the entrance qualification to public and private universities and the pass mark is grade C+.
 Students who attain a lower mark than C+ join other tertiary institutions for non-degree courses.
 Over time, stringent measures have been taken by the government to ensure and sustain the credibility of the KCSE examination.
 However, there have been instances of breaches of these measures leading to examination vices such as leakage to some selected students who if undetected end up scoring high grades.
-In detected cases, such students have been punished by having their results cancelled and examination officials who participated in the cheating charged in a court of law.
+The ministry usually punish students caught in examination malpractices by cancelling their results, and they are also barred from sitting for another national exams for a period of three years, after which they will be allowed to sit for another K.C.S.E exams.
+Examination officials who participate in the cheating and leakaging of the exams questions are also charged in a court of law.

 Each year, hundreds of thousands of students take the examination after four years of the Secondary School Course and this examination is a major determinant of the individual's future career.
 Since in 2018, a good grade guarantees one a place in one of the public or private universities in the country.
 Previous candidates didn't enjoy that opportunity.